 221(104).
 Linear Algebra and Applications.
 QS Systems of linear equations and elementary row operations, Euclidean n-space and subspaces, linear transformations and matrix representations, Gram-Schmidt orthogonalization process, determinants, eigenvectors and eigenvalues; applications.
+Introduction to proofs.
+A gateway to more advanced math courses.
 Not open to students who have taken Mathematics 216(107).
 Prerequisite: Mathematics 22(32), 112L(32L), 122(32), or 122L(41L).
 Instructor: Staff.
 One course.

 222(105).
 Vector Calculus.
 QS Partial differentiation, multiple integrals, and topics in differential and integral vector calculus, including Green's theorem, Stokes's theorem, and Gauss's theorem for students with a background in linear algebra.
 Not open to students who have taken Mathematics 202(102) or 212(103).
 Prerequisite: Mathematics 221(104).
 Instructor: Staff.
 One course.